lkankowski/arduino-multi-relay2/README.md

 * click relay id - sensor id used in relay configuration
 * long-click relay id - sensor id used in relay configuration, -1 when not used, ignored for DING_DONG/REED_SWITCH
 * double-click relay id - sensor id used in relay configuration, -1 when not used, ignored for DING_DONG/REED_SWITCH
-* button description - debug only information
+* button description - debug only information, max.
+25 chars, can be empty ("")

 ## Example config with REED_SWITCH